stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 - reduces the memory leaks (that's partially finished, but you should notice an improvement)
 - reduces the number of requests loading JavaScript files
 - moves the code loading the huge JavaScript files to a service (so the viewer can reuse the JavaScript files instead of reloading them)
+- improves (and fixes) the responsive design of the toolbar (since version 21.1.0)
 - and it fixes quite a few bugs.

 Version 21 contains several breaking changes.
 The good news is that I assume the vast majority of developers won't even notice.
 These breaking changes are: